verilog-to-routing/vtr-verilog-to-routing/ODIN_II/README.txt

 For unix-like systems we provide a wrapper Makefile which supports the traditional make and make clean commands, but calls CMake behind the scenes.

-To build ODIN, run "make odin_II" from the vtr root directory.
+To build ODIN, run "make odin_II.exe" from the vtr root directory.

 USAGE